lizanalab/bernenko2023exploring/README.md

 The Hi-C data was treated as a network.
 Using the generalized Louvain algorithm, we tune its resolution parameter to scan through the community size spectrum, from A/B compartments to topologically associated domains (TADs), and then construct a tree connecting these communities.
 The community partitions, as well as the partitions for the irreducible domains, are published in folder `data/3Dcommunities_GenLouvain_output_across_gamma`

 # METHODS
+In this repository, we provide code for community detection approach and other methods we describe in Methods Section of the manuscript.

+More specifically, we provide an implementation of the GenLouvain algorithm, a MATLAB script, for detecting communities in Hi-C networks.
+With the provided code, users can apply the algorithm to their own KR-normalized Hi-C datasets to identify communities of various size scales.

+We also provide Python script to calculate communities' nestedness based on formulae given in [A new measure of ecological network structure based on node overlap and segregation](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12395).
+Nestedness is a property of networks that quantifies the degree to which nodes with smaller degrees are "nested" within nodes with larger degrees.
+By calculating nestedness, users can gain insights into the underlying structure of communities and the relationships between them.

+To characterize communities, we calculate HMM's Enrichment Folds for each community.
+Here we provide the script to do it.
+Enrichment folds help users understand the significance of specific HMM states within a given sample (community).
+The script includes a hypergeometric test to determine the probability of observing a certain number of peaks of an HMM state in a community and calculates the states' enrichment folds.

 ## GenLouvain community detection algorithm
 _Script location:_ ```methods/GenLouvain/```<br>
 _Script name:_ ```genLouvain_community_detection.m```<br>